jp-sheehan/squ1d/readme.md

 variables used, what they represent, and the options are summarized in the table below.
 All variables use MKS units.
 The text describing the variable is just a placeholder used to help arrange the input file.
 The parameters must be input in this format in the order listed.
+A default example has been provided.